shandilya07/DSA-Wiki/src/main/java/recursionAndBacktracking/readme.md

 * Stack Space is the memory where the recursive call state is maintained.
 It is cleared off when the recursive call gets completed for that round
 * Recursion tree is a way of representing a recursive call

+## Basic Recursion Problems
+* Print a string n times
+* Print linearly from 1 to N
+* Print from N to 1
+* Print linearly from 1 to N using backtracking
+* Print from N to 1 using backtracking